 Awards can be refused or reduced in a number of situations, such as where the victim might have provoked the assault, where they have failed to co-operate with the police and authorities, or where they have convictions themselves.
 The rules on this were tightened greatly in the 2012 Scheme and are rigidly enforced by the Criminal Injuries Compensation Authority (CICA) which refuses many claims.
 Significant levels of knowledge, skill and persistence are needed to challenge refusals.

 There is a major misconception that the offender must have been caught or even convicted.
 That is not the case.
 It is sufficient if the CICA is satisfied on the facts that on the balance of probability an injury or injuries have been sustained as a result of a criminal act, even if nobody has been caught.

 How to make a claim for criminal injury compensation

-There are a number of Crime Surveys in Great Britain, but recent results show that there are annually in the order of 1,200,000 instances of recorded crimes of violence and nearly 29,000 hospital admissions as a result of violent crime, but only 32,415 applications were made to the CICA in 2015/2016.
+There are a number of Crime Surveys in Great Britain, but recent results show that there are annually in the order of 1,200,000 instances of recorded crimes of violence and nearly 29,000 hospital admissions as a result of violent crime.
+From these numbers, only 32,415 applications were made to the CICA in 2015/2016.

 There are a variety of complex procedural and legal aspects of the Scheme.
 The difficulty for lay victims of crime in trying to cope with these issues whilst unrepresented has been commented upon by the High Court.
 In 2015/2016, 16,772 applications were initially refused.
 Approximately twenty-six per cent of refused cases continued through the various appeal procedures.
 Some victims undoubtedly decide not to proceed, possibly out of fear or a lack of confidence.
 However, many cases are ultimately successful as a consequence of appealing.